paypal-examples/v6-web-sdk-sample-integration/client/components/paypalMessages/html/README.md

-# Upstream Messages HTML Sample Integration
+# PayPal Messages HTML Sample Integration

 This HTML sample integration uses HTML, JavaScript, and CSS.
 It does not require a build process to transpile the source code.
 It's just static files that can be served up by any web server.
 [Vite](https://vite.dev/) is used for the local web server to provide the following functionality: